jruels/docker-fun/labs/04-images/04_images_lab1.md

 4. Using the new image created in the previous step, enter
     `docker push <dockerhubusername>/wordpress-cli:aio-manual`

+5. Delete wpaio container
+    `docker rm -f wpaio`

-5. Deploy a container from the newly created image, this container will create a read/write layer above the previous layer which carries the installed WordPress CLI.
+6. Deploy a container from the newly created image, this container will create a read/write layer above the previous layer which carries the installed WordPress CLI.
     `docker run -d -P --name wpaio2 <dockerhubusername>/wordpress-cli:aio-manual  `

-6. Test the install again with the same execute command as before:
+7. Test the install again with the same execute command as before:
     `docker exec wpaio2 wp theme list --allow-root --path='/var/www/html'`
     The output should remain the same: